ToshioCP/Gtk4-tutorial/gfm/sec24.md

 This section is the most important part.
 Rules consist of patterns and actions.
+The patterns are regular expressions or names surrounded by braces.
+The names must be defined in the definitions section.
+The definition of the regular expression is written in the flex documentation.

 For example, line 37 is a rule.

 - `{REAL_NUMBER}` is a pattern